 When a child loses his or her baby teeth early (or has them removed), it’s important to keep the space where they stood open until adult teeth can come in.
-This prevents having to have adult teeth removed later on and more intense and prolonged treatment in their teens.
+Space maintenance can prevent the need to have adult teeth removed later on and can help avoid more intense and prolonged treatment in their teens.

-Even if space in your child’s mouth has already been lost, it can be possible to regain this space.
-It’s better to do this before adult teeth erupt, as the teeth may need to be extracted.
-We try to help our patients avoid this whenever possible.
+Even if space in your child’s mouth has already been lost, it may be possible to regain it.
+It is better to do this before adult teeth erupt in order to avoid the need for extractions.
+We try to help our patients avoid extractions whenever possible.

 Dental Crossbite Correction

 A “dental crossbite” occurs when one or more teeth are stuck behind one another.
 This can lead to a traumatic occlusion, where the teeth can actually damage each other.
 This in turn can lead to loose teeth, gum defects, and other problems.
 We recommend correcting a dental crossbite as soon as it develops.

 It’s important to curb this habit early on.
 Not doing so could lead to the development of an “open bite,” a condition wherein the upper and lower teeth front teeth do not meet.
 Your child may require surgery and other invasive procedures to correct an open bite, so it’s best to stop the habit early.

 Thumb sucking in infants is normal, but by the time your child enters the preschool years, he or she should be ready to stop.
-Extended thumb sucking can alter your child’s skeletal development.
-This can lead to problems like crossbite, excessive forward movement of the upper front teeth, and abnormal eruption of permanent teeth.
+Extended thumb sucking can alter your child’s skeletal development and lead to problems like crossbite, excessive forward movement of the upper front teeth, and abnormal eruption of permanent teeth.
 We can work with you and your child to find healthy ways to curb this habit before any damage is done.

 Distinct from a dental crossbite, this type of crossbite occurs when the upper jaw is wider than the lower or vice versa.
 This can lead to abnormal tooth wear, abnormal lower jaw function, and facial asymmetry.
 When caught early, this is usually very easy to fix.
 However, it is difficult to correct once the child stops growing, so early detection is key.